learn-co-curriculum/hs-arrays-hashes-todo/README.md

 You'll need to create a new ruby file inside your development directory.

-In terminal, type 'touch arrays-hashes.rb'.
+In terminal, type `touch arrays-hashes.rb`.
 You will code your solutions inside this file.

 ###ARRAY:
 1. Create an array that contains strings of all of your favorite snacks.